 This case reminds me of the HP Microserver Gen8 and is probably about the same size and quality but I think a little more roomier and with Supermicro IPMI is free.

-I’m pretty happy with the build and despite it’s small size it can house a lot of computational power.
-8 cores (16 threads) and up to 128GB memory, and even up to 18TB of data.
+I’m pretty happy with the build, I really like how much power you can get into a microserver these days.
+My build has 8 cores (16 threads) and up to 128GB memory, and even up to 18TB of data.
 With VMware and ZFS you could run a small datacenter from a box under your desk.

 I should be posting some ZFS benchmarks on this build shortly.